chainpoint/chainpoint-js/README.md

 Use this function to submit hashes calculated from an Array of file paths, and receive back the information needed to later retrieve a proof for each of those hashes using the `getProofs()` function.

-By default hashes are submitted to three Nodes to help ensure a proof will become available at the appropriate time.
+By default hashes are submitted to three Gateways to help ensure a proof will become available at the appropriate time.
 Only one such proof need be permanently stored, the others provide redundancy.

 #### Arguments